-The maritime climate of the Wet Andes is characterized by high precipitation rates of up to \frac{10000 \text{ mm yr}^{-1} \text{ 10 m yr}^{-1}}{10 \text{ myr}^{-1}} \text{ on the windward side and rather mild temperatures with freezing levels generally above 1 km above mean sea level, with an overall modest seasonality (Garreaud et al., 2013).
+The maritime climate of the Wet Andes is characterized by high precipitation rates of up to $10\,\mathrm{m\,yr^{-1}}$ on the windward side and rather mild temperatures with freezing levels generally above 1 km above mean sea level, with an overall modest seasonality (Garreaud et al., 2013).
 This leads to an exceptionally high mass turnover (Schaefer et al., 2013, 2015, 2017) and high flow speeds for the glaciers in the region (Sakakibara and Sugiyama, 2014; Mouginot and Rignot, 2015).
-Apart from climate forcings, ice dynamics and frontal ablation are important contributors to glacier changes in the region.
-As these are best represented in ice-flow models, they are Ice-flow models incorporate these processes, and are therefore appropriate tools to project future behavior the future behaviour of the glaciers of the Wet Andes.
+Apart from In addition to climate forcings, ice dynamics and frontal ablation are other important contributors to glacier changes change in the region are ice dynamics and frontal ablation.
+Ice-flow models incorporate these processes, and are therefore appropriate tools to project the future behaviour of the glaciers of the Wet Andes.

-Only few studies have tried to project future behavior behaviour of Andean glaciers.
+Only few studies have tried to project future behaviour of Andean glaciers.
 Réveillet et al. (2015) modelled Zongo Glacier (16°S) in the tropical Andes using the 3-D full-Stokes model Elmer/Ice (developed by Gagliardini et al., 2013).
 They projected volume losses between 40% and 89% until the end of this century under the RCP2.6 and RCP8.5 scenarios, respectively.
 In the Wet Andes, Möller and Schneider (2010) projected an area loss of 35% of Glaciar Noroeste, an outlet glacier of the Gran Campo Nevado ice cap (53°S), until the end of the 21st century using a degree-day model and volume-area scaling relationships.
 Schaefer et al. (2013) modeled the surface mass balance (SMB) of the Northern Patagonian Icefield in the 21st century under the A1B scenario (of IPCC Assessment Report 4, comparable to RCP6.0).
 They projected a strongly decreasing SMB until the end of the 21st century, mainly due to an increase in surface temperature by the middle of the century and a decrease of accumulation towards the end of the century.
 Collao-Barrios et al. (2018) infer important committed mass loss of San Rafael Glacier under current climate applying the Elmer/Ice flow model with fixed glacier outlines.